CIS corridor into the US

 • Multi-jurisdiction structures (CIS operator plus Cyprus or UAE holding plus US LLC) get described as the structure rather than as the operator.
 The American buyer wants to know who runs the company and what it sells, not the holding chart.

-• Russian-speaking principal photos, leadership pages built around academic credentials and biographies, and corporate-governance language read as administrative against US peer comparison.
-The US version surfaces operating role and product responsibility.
+• Russian-speaking owner photos, leadership pages built around academic credentials and biographies, and corporate-governance language read as administrative against US peer comparison.
+The US version pages and sales materials operating role and product responsibility.

 • Pricing in EUR, USD-pegged ranges, and Russian-style "starting from" phrasing reads as soft.
 American buyers expect firm USD pricing and one clean category anchor before they interpret the price.